Strep A infections are increasing amongst children - but can adults contract it too?

 The UK Health Security Agency (UKHSA) is currently investigating reports of an increase in lower respiratory tract Group A Strep infections in children over the past few weeks.

 With limited social interaction and protective measures in place, the spread was relatively contained.
-Children who didn’t contract Strep A in 2020 or 2021 are now being infected, termed immunity debt.
+Children who did not contract Strep A in 2020 or 2021 are now being infected, termed immunity debt.

 The UKHSA is urging parents to teach their children the importance of good hand and respiratory hygiene in a bid to stop infections from spreading.
 Parents should call 999 or go to A&E if their child is having difficulty breathing, their tongue or lips are blue or they will not wake up or stay awake.